Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Abstract

 \section{Abstract}

 We introduce distributed NLI, a new NLU task with a goal to predict the \textit{distribution} of human judgements for natural language inference.
-We show that models can capture human judgement distribution by applying additional distribution estimation methods, namely, Monte Carlo (MC) Dropout, Deep Ensemble, Re-Calibration, and Distribution Distillation.
-All four of these methods substantially outperform the softmax baseline.
-We show that MC Dropout is able to achieve decent performance without any distribution annotations while Re-Calibration can further give substantial improvements when extra distribution annotations are provided, suggesting the value of multiple annotations for the example in modeling the distribution of human judgements.
-Moreover, MC Dropout and Re-Calibration can achieve decent transfer performance on out-of-domain data.
-Despite these improvements, the best results are still far below estimated human upper-bound, indicating that the task of predicting the distribution of human judgements is still an open, challenging problem with large room for future improvements.
+We show that by applying additional distribution estimation methods, namely, Monte Carlo (MC) Dropout, Deep Ensemble, Re-Calibration, and Distribution Distillation, models can capture human judgement distribution more effectively than the softmax baseline.
+We show that MC Dropout is able to achieve decent performance without any distribution annotations while Re-Calibration can give further improvements with extra distribution annotations, suggesting the value of multiple annotations for one example in modeling the distribution of human judgements.
+Despite these improvements, the best results are still far below the estimated human upper-bound, indicating that predicting the distribution of human judgements is still an open, challenging problem with a large room for improvements.
 We showcase the common errors for MC Dropout and Re-Calibration.
-Finally, we give guidelines on the usage of these methods with different levels of data availability and encourage future work on modeling the human opinion distribution for language reasoning.
+Finally, we give guidelines on the usage of these methods with different levels of data availability and encourage future work on modeling the human opinion distribution for language reasoning.\footnote{Our code and data are publicly available at \url{https://github.com/easonnie/ChaosNLI}.}